Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Introduction

 must hold, i.e., the system is both \emph{passive} and \emph{Lyapunov stable}, as $\mathcal H$ defines a \emph{Lyapunov function}, see \cite{BeaMXZ18}.

-In practice, network-based automated modeling tools such as {\sc modelica}\footnote{\texttt{https://www.modelica.org/}}, {\sc Matlab/Simu\-link}\footnote{\texttt{http://www.mathworks.com}}, or \textsf{20-sim}\footnote{\texttt{https://www.20sim.com}} each may produce system models that are very often overdetermined as a consequence of redundant modeling, a situation that is often difficult to avoid.
-Thus, they contain either explicit or hidden algebraic constraints and so, the automated generation of a system model usually must be followed by a reformulation and regularization procedure that makes the system model compatible with standard simulation, control and optimization tools.
-When the system is \textsf{pH}, this regularization step should additionally respect the \textsf{pH} structure.
+In practice, network-based automated modeling tools such as {\sc modelica}, {\sc Matlab/Simu\-link}, or \textsf{20-sim}\footnote{\texttt{https://www.modelica.org/}, \texttt{http://www.mathworks.com}, \texttt{https://www.20sim.com}} each may produce system models that are overdetermined as a consequence of redundant modeling.
+Thus, the automated generation of a system model usually must be followed by a reformulation and regularization procedure (that preserves the \textsf{pH} structure and makes the system model compatible with standard simulation, control and optimization tools.

-Note that system models may be very large and very complex, e.g., models that arise from semi-discretized (in space) continuum models in hydrodynamics \cite{EggKLMM18, HeiSS08, Sty06}, or mechanics \cite{GraMQSW16,MehS05}.
-In such cases, model reduction techniques are critical to enable application of control and optimization methods.
-Preservation of both \textsf{pH} and constraint structure is necessary to maintain model integrity.
+\textsf{pHDAE} models may be very large and complex, e.g., models that arise from semi-discretized (in space) continuum models in hydrodynamics \cite{EggKLMM18, HeiSS08, Sty06}, or mechanics \cite{ MehS05}.
+In such cases, model reduction techniques are necessary to apply control and optimization methods.
+Preservation of the \textsf{pH}, the constraint, and the interconnection structure is necessary to maintain model integrity.
+For liner time -invariant \textsf{pH} systems with positive-definite $\bE$, such methods are well-developed, including tangential interpolation approaches \cite{GugPBS12, GugPBS09}, moment matching \cite{PolS10, PolS11,WolLEK10} as well as effort and flow constraint reduction methods \cite{PolS12}.
+Interpolatory approaches have been extended to nonlinear \textsf{pH} systems as well, in \cite{BG2011pHstructPresMOR} and \cite{ChaBG16}.